-one of the oldest continuous networks of Laotian American writers in existence, first established on April, 11 1995.
+one of the oldest continuous networks of Laotian American writers in existence.

 The group held 7 national conferences of Laotian writers and readers and produced five small anthologies of Lao American writings between 1995 to 2001.
 The group's name came from the combination of the words "SatJa" and "Dhamma."
 "Satja" means truth in Lao, and "dham" is from dhamma, the teaching of the Buddha.

 While the network is not currently active, many of its founders and members have continued to write and contribute to community building through their art, education, civic service and volunteering, including with organizations such as the Lao Heritage Foundation, the Center for Lao Studies and the Laotian American National Alliance.